apawlik/2015-02-11-idcc15/index.md

 ---
 layout: lesson
-root: .
+root: ../..
+title: Introducing the Shell
+---

 title: Data Carpentry: using APIs to access life science data available on the web
----

 [Full day workshop](http://www.dcc.ac.uk/events/idcc15/workshops#workshop2) at the